 1. Pumpkin Painting

 Pumpkin carving is the ultimate fall activity.
-But small children and sharp objects don’t mix.
-So instead of carving pumpkins, why don’t you have your kids paint them instead?
+Instead of carving pumpkins, consider painting them instead!

 Buy at least one pumpkin for every child enrolled in your program as well as plastic sheeting, an assortment of colored paints and a pack of small paint brushes.